-New Online 8-Week Beginner Class with Master Jan
+New In-Person Beginner Tai Chi Class with Master Jan

+This course is for Beginners or those with some light experience.
 I go through the Form slowly, explaining in great clarity the reasoning behind the moves in tai chi, starting with the assumption that most people are only dimly aware of their bodies until it begins to break down or hurt from long-term damage.
-I outlines what I call Movement Principles, the archetypal moves that you need to move your body efficiently.
+I outline what I call Movement Principles, the archetypal moves that you need to move your body efficiently.
 Tai chi is not just for recreation; like all so-called play, it has a deadly serious function-to rewire your nervous system so that future moves are not putting strain through the system.
 We will try to make you feel and recognise the Zero Point; the position where you are balanced in all planes.
 From this position you begin to learn movements, via the Movement Principles, like “How To Move Your Arms From Your Body” and “Learning To Step Correctly” and so on, building up a repertoire of motion.

 In order to learn these effectively and correct yourself from “falling into dysfunction”, you will learn how to feel your body and recognise when you are starting to clench and contract your body unnecessarily; clenching tension can lead to hard fascial tension, which is what distorts bodies into pathological postures.

 From the poised, balanced body which is explained in the first class and constantly revised, we start learning how to move efficiently.
+This involves some gentle testing techniques that are surprising, astonishingly effective and fun.
+But the testing serves to illuminate internal pathways of force and motion.
+It is indispensable to understanding what you are doing.
 So the tai chi Form is taught slowly, allowing you time to absorb the new way of moving.
-This can then be put into practice into your daily routine.
+Perhaps most importantly, this can then be put into practice into your daily routine.
 Students who do this make rapid progress and report great benefit.
 When the principles are hard-wired in, and the Form is learnt, we then move to detailed correction, and different ways to hold the weight and the body angles.

 Take a first step to integrating your body and mind.
 Get connected to yourself.